-To reiterate, according to numerous health and safety regulations, taurine is deemed as generally safe to consume, but it’s important to take everything in moderation.
-Consult your doctor before consuming taurine, and when possible, simply get it through a balanced diet.
+Although it has been deemed as generally safe to consume, it’s important to practice moderation with all supplements to prevent any potential taurine side effects.
+Consult with your doctor before starting supplementation, and when possible, simply get it through a balanced diet.

 - What is taurine?
-It’s a conditional amino acid found naturally created in the body.
-It’s also in meat, dairy and seafood.
+This conditionally essential amino acid is found throughout the body, as well as in food sources like meat, dairy and seafood.

-- While you can get taurine from supplements, I always suggest getting your nutrition from whole food sources first when possible.
+- While you can get this important amino acid from supplements, it’s always best to get your nutrition from whole food sources whenever possible.